Trillo Java SDK

 Default Databases

 Trillo Workbench by default provisions Cloud SQL in Google Cloud (MySQL).
 It uses it for storing data, metadata.
-It is also used for the new tables.
+It can also used for the new tables.
 By default it creates the following two databases:

 • cloud_vault: this is used as the user, tenant store.
 Its tables can be customized (while retaining a few important attributes as they are).
 You can't add new tables to this database using the workbench UI.
-This is referred to in the API by vault and in any SQL statement by cloud_vault.
+This is referred to in the restful/SDK API by vault and in any SQL statement by cloud_vault.

-• cloud_common: this is used for several system tables that can be configured (while retaining a few important attributes as they are).
+• cloud_common: this is used for several system tables that can be customized (while retaining a few important attributes as they are).
 Any new table specified in the application is created inside this database.
 This is referred to in the API by common and in any SQL statement by cloud_common.

 Result Class